Daniel-KM/Omeka-S-module-SearchSolr/README.md

 ### Create a config

-At least one index ("core", "collection", or "node")  should be created in Solr to be used with Omeka.
-The simpler is to create one via the command line to avoid permissions issues.
+At least one index ("core")  should be created in Solr to be used with Omeka.
+The simpler is to create one via the UI or via the command line.

-Most of the times, when installed manually, there are strange issues during the creation of the core.
-So if you want to create the core quicker without any issue, see below the "manual way".
+Most of the times, when installed manually, there are permissions issues and strange issues during the creation of the core.
+So if you want to create the core quicker without any issue, use the web interface or see below the "manual way".

 #### Automatic way